-I have heard a story about the King himself inventing the oblique blade, but I think this is a tall story surely and arises from a confusion of names.
+Maybe you have heard a story about the King himself inventing the oblique blade, but I think this is a tall story surely and arises from a confusion of names.
 I find it hard to believe that the King was involved in a detailed construction of an execution machine.
 This matter was not worthy the attention of a king.
 I think it is a historical mix of two people around at the same time with the same name.
 I believe the inventor of the oblique blade was Dr Antoine Louis not King Louis XVI.
 Dr Louis was a surgeon, so he knew something about how knives cut.
-He was also leading the work in the construction of the first guillotine.
+He was also leading the construction of the first guillotine.
 He knew Tobias Schmidt who built it, and he was present when the machine was tested, first on sheep then on cadavers.

 Did Doctor Guillotin invent the guillotine?

-No, He did propose a machine for mechanical decapitation but if the French Guillotine can claim to have any parents, they have to be Doctor Antoine Louis who drew up the blueprints and Tobias Smith who put the first modern guillotine together.
+No, He did propose a machine for mechanical decapitation but if the French Guillotine can claim to have any parents, they have to be Doctor Antoine Louis who drew up the blueprints and Tobias Smith who put the first guillotine together.
 Nobody can claim to have invented mechanical decapitation as it seems to have existed since the dark ages.The important point is, the French did not invent mechanical decapitation, they merely perfected it.
-The lunette and the oblique blade was not seen in this combination before in history.
+The lunette (pillory) and the oblique blade was not seen in this combination before in history.

 Did Doctor Guillotin die on the guillotine?